Buddhism and Wheels

 Method of Memorising and Transmitting the Teaching

-Maybe some monks had an almost photographic memory for some phrases, but it seems highly doubtful that any single person could spontaneously remember for example, one entire Sutra.
+Undoubtably, some monks had an almost photographic memory for a few phrases, however it seems highly unlikely that a single person, would remember for example, one entire Sutra or sermon.
+Verbally talented autists are extremely rare even in post literate cultures.

-I believe the texts took a period of time till they found a form.
-And in this time, texts were developed and arranged, labelled and sometimes numbered, so they could be easily remembered.
+In all probability the texts took a period of time till they found a form.
+And in this time, they were developed and arranged, labelled, titled and sometimes numbered, so they could be easily remembered.

 We have almost certainly some phrases which are Buddha's words – and then a mix from peoples memories of what they had understood.

-It took a period of time before one person could remember a sutra with the same wordings every time, and when he could do this, then he could teach it to others.
+It took a period of time before one person could remember a sutra with the same wordings every time.
+Once he could do this, he could teach it to others.

-The texts were then subject to several oral translations before they were committed to writing during the Fourth Buddhist Council in 29 B.C. – (in which language? previous to being translated into Pali).
+The texts were committed to writing during the Fourth Buddhist Council in 29 BCE.

 Early paper was fragile, would deteriorate, and texts needed rewriting.
-There were further translations... so that the earliest fragments of the Pali Cannon are in Chinese from 400 C.E.
+So that the earliest fragments of the Pali Cannon are in Chinese from 400 C.E.
 (A.D.)
 The Sri Lankan version is most complete from the 5th and 6th century C.E.

 (India didn't have papyrus as in Egypt.
-Paper started being made around 100 B.C. in China.)
+Paper started being made around 100 BCE. in China.)

 Back to Dukkha in Depth